wnfs-wg/spec/spec/private-wnfs.md

 ### 2.1.1 Data Types

-The container type MUST be a CBOR-encoded Merkle HAMT.
-The keys MUST be namefilter for the corresponding private node.
-The values MUST be a set of ciphertexts.
+The multimap container MUST be represented as a CBOR-encoded Merkle HAMT.
+The values MUST be a set of IPLD-fomatted binary blobs.

 All values in the Merkle HAMT MUST be sorted in lexicographic ascending order by CID.